Skip to content

 Step 3: check availability

 For Google Calendar, availability usually starts with the FreeBusy API.
-Google’s Calendar API returns busy windows for one or more calendars over a time range.
+Google’s Calendar API returns busy windows for one or more calendars over a time range — per Google’s current FreeBusy reference, a single query can check up to 50 calendars at once, which is plenty for a multi-provider front desk.

 The workflow is: